rendiffdev/ffmpeg-api/docs/API.md

-# Rendiff API Documentation
+# FFmpeg API Documentation

-Complete API reference for the Rendiff FFmpeg API service.
+Complete API reference for the production-ready FFmpeg API service.

 ## Table of Contents